rubsil/LOCAlbum-Offline-Photo-Album/README.md

 - **[1]** automatically sorts thousands of photos into **Year/Month** folders (no duplicates).
 - **[2]** creates or updates the HTML album (`View album.html` / `Ver album.html`).
   > 🔍 *Note:* If you have many photos, the first run may take a while because thumbnails must be created.
-  > ⚡ *Future updates will be much faster*, thanks to the **cache system**, which skips already-processed files — thumbnails are only generated for new photos.
+  > ⚡ From the second run onwards, updates are nearly instant thanks to the **frozen folders** system — only folders with new photos are rescanned.
 - **[3]** resets the project to its original state, **without deleting your photos**.
 - **[i]** displays help and instructions.